esa/pagmo/doc/sphinx/tutorials/tutorial1.rst

 	def human_readable_extra(self):
 		return "\n\t Problem dimension: " + str(self.__dim)

 Note that by default PyGMO will assume one wants to minimize the objective function.
+In the second part of this tutorial we will also see how it is possible to change this default behaviour.

-We may then put this in a file, say my_module.py and use, for example, Artificial Bee Colony .... with 20 individuals ....
+We may then put the above code in a file, say my_module.py and use, for example, Artificial Bee Colony .... with 20 individuals ....

 .. code-block:: python